ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Salt a Medicine.—lt has often been re«
+marked in families that a teaspoonful of salt is a certain cure
+in esses of disordered stomach; but it is not so generally known
 that, in the violent internal aching termed ehollc, take a tea­
 spoonful cf salt and a pint of cold water—drink it and go to
 bed—it is cne of tbe speediest remedies known.
 The same